prabhbir07/News-App-Kotlin/README.md

 Android Application which uses [News API](https://newsapi.org/) to display Top Headlines and finds different Articles from all over the web.
-Also, gives users the ability to save those articles to refer to them later.
+Also, there is a feature to show articles category wise.

 ### News App demo